skius/grabapl/grabapl/problems-testcases.md

 **TODO**: Would be nice for UX if we returned _why_ a shape query did not match anything if it in fact could have matched something.

+**TODO**: Make visual examples for this.

+Note: What we're saying here is it's more important that an outer operation does not get its abstract graph dynamically invalidated, but instead may see some operations not being called if a shape query cannot match due to existing handles.

 ## Thoughts about abstract graph changes in terms of function signatures
 Any static changes must be inside some signature.
 * Want to write to a node?
 The fact that you're setting its abstract value must be specified.